+What should you use to disinfect fish equipment and what is the safest way to use it?
 If you keep any fish you will have multiple tanks at some point, even just a simple hospital/quarantine tank at the ready.
 You may have adopted a new tank off the “FREE” Craigslist page and want to use it for your fish.
 If you only have one set of equipment, which you shouldn’t, how can you make sure it doesn’t move contaminants between systems?
 How can you make sure your new “FREE” tank is safe for fish?
-What should you use as a disinfectant and what is the safest way to use it?

 Never use any of these disinfectants with fish in your system!
 Use to disinfect empty systems only!

 Specifically, liquid bleach is the name for sodium hypochlorite.
 It works to destroy bacteria and other pathogens by denaturing or destroying intercellular proteins.
 It has also been shown to affect heat shock proteins of cell walls, making them break.
 It can be mixed with chlorine or peroxide to create the typical bleaches you see on your store shelves.